-(c) effective until February 29, 2024, have countable assets less than or equal to two times the amount of allowable assets for Medicare Savings Programs as identified by the Centers for Medicare & Medicaid Services.
-Each calendar year, the allowable asset limits shall be made available on MassHealth’s website.

-Effective March 1, 2024, MassHealth will disregard all assets or resources when determining eligibility for MSP-only benefits; and

-(d) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000: Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000: MassHealth: Universal Eligibility Requirements, as applicable.
+(c) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000: Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000: MassHealth: Universal Eligibility Requirements, as applicable.

 (2) Benefits.
-The MassHealth agency pays the entire Medicare Part B premium, in accordance with section 1933 of the Social Security Act (42 U.S.C. § 1396u-3), for members who establish eligibility for MSP for QI coverage in accordance with 130 CMR 519.011(B).
+The MassHealth agency pays the entire Medicare Part B premium, in accordance with § 1933 of the Social Security Act (42 U.S.C. § 1396u-3), for members who establish eligibility for MSP for QI coverage in accordance with 130 CMR 519.011(B).

-(3) Eligibility Coverage Period.
+(3) Eligibility Coverage Period

 (a) MSP for QI coverage, in accordance with 130 CMR 519.011(B), begins with the month of application.
-Coverage may be retroactive up to three months before the month of application provided
+Coverage may be retroactive up to the first day of the third calendar month before the month of application provided that

 1. the retroactive date does not extend into a calendar year in which the expenditure cap described at 130 CMR 519.011(B)(4) has been met; and

-2. the applicant was not receiving MassHealth benefits under the Medicaid state plan during the retroactive period.
+2. the applicant was not receiving MassHealth benefits under the Medicaid State Plan during the retroactive period.

 (b) Once determined eligible, a member who continues to meet the requirements of 130 CMR 519.011(B) is eligible for the balance of the calendar year.
 Such members are not adversely impacted by the provisions of 130 CMR 519.011(B)(4).

-(4) Cap on Expenditures.
+(4) Cap on Expenditures

-(a) The MassHealth agency does not extend eligibility to individuals who meet the requirements of the MSP for QI in accordance with 130 CMR 519.011(B), if the MassHealth agency estimates the amount of assistance provided to these members during the calendar year will exceed the state’s allocation, as described in section 1933 of the Social Security Act.
+(a) The MassHealth agency does not extend eligibility to individuals who meet the requirements of MSP for QI in accordance with 130 CMR 519.011(B) if the MassHealth agency estimates that the amount of assistance provided to these members during the calendar year will exceed the state’s allocation, as described in the Social Security Act § 1933.

-(b) The MassHealth agency gives preference to members who were eligible for MSP for Specified Low Income Medicare Beneficiaries, as described in 130 CMR 519.011, or MSP for Qualified Medicare Beneficiaries, as described in 130 CMR 519.010, in December of the previous calendar year when determining an individual’s eligibility for MSP for QI, as described in 130 CMR 519.011(B), in the subsequent calendar year.
+(b) The MassHealth agency gives preference to members who were eligible for MSP for SLMBs, as described in 130 CMR 519.011, or MSP for Qualified Medicare Beneficiaries, as described in 130 CMR 519.010, in December of the previous calendar year when determining an individual’s eligibility for MSP for QI, as described in 130 CMR 519.011(B), in the subsequent calendar year.

 519.012: MassHealth CommonHealth

-(A) Working Disabled Adults.
+(A) Disabled Adults

 (1) Eligibility Requirements.
-MassHealth CommonHealth for working disabled adults is available to community residents 65 years of age and older in the same manner as it is available to those younger than 65 years old.
-This means that eligible applicants must meet the requirements of 130 CMR 505.004(B)(2), (3) and (5) to be eligible for CommonHealth.
+MassHealth CommonHealth for disabled adults is available to community residents 65 years of age or older who meet the following criteria:

+(a) they are employed at least 40 hours per month or, if employed less than 40 hours per month, have been employed at least 240 hours in the six-month period immediately before the month of receipt of the application or MassHealth’s eligibility review;

+(b) if they are not employed, they must have had CommonHealth for at least ten years before stopping working or turning 65;

+(c) they are permanently and totally disabled (except for engagement in substantial gainful activity) as defined in 130 CMR 515.001: Definition of Terms;

+(d) they are a citizen as described in 130 CMR 518.002: US Citizens or a qualified noncitizen as described in 130 CMR 518.003(A)(1): Qualified Noncitizens; and

+(e) they are ineligible for MassHealth Standard.

 (2) Other Provisions.
-The following provisions apply to CommonHealth applicants and members 65 years of age and older: 130 CMR 505.004(A)(2), (H) through (J), (M)(1) and (2), and (N).
+The provisions of the following regulations apply to CommonHealth applicants and members 65 years of age or older: 130 CMR 505.004(A)(2), (H) through (J), (M)(1) and (2), and (N).

-(B) Certain Disabled Institutionalized Who Are Noncitizens Children.
+(B) Certain Disabled Institutionalized Children Who Are Noncitizens

 (1) Eligibility Requirements.
-MassHealth CommonHealth is available to institutionalized disabled children who meet the requirements of 130 CMR 505.004(G): Disabled Children Younger Than 18 Years Old and 519.006(A)(2), and who
+MassHealth CommonHealth is available to institutionalized disabled children who meet the requirements of 130 CMR 505.004(G): Disabled Children Younger Than 18 Years of Age and 130 CMR 519.006(A)(2) and who